SethBerke/Cavatica/README.md

 *A custom cloud analysis to identify sex-specific effects in genetic loci underlying orofacial cleft risk.*

-*Here is a link to videos that outline the key fundamentals for Docker, Tools, Workflows, and Tasks: https://biostat.jhsph.edu/~iruczins/cavatica/*
+*Here is a link to videos that outline the key CAVATICA fundamentals for Project Spaces, Docker, Tools, Workflows, and Tasks: https://biostat.jhsph.edu/~iruczins/cavatica/*

  ---